tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

   let(:memory_card) do
     build(:memory_card)
   end

   let(:camera) do
     build(:camera, memory_cards: [memory_card])
   end
 end
 ```

-This provides us with the flexibility to customize the `memory_cards` we supply our camera with.
-However, we may find we often do not care about the `storage_capacity` of the memory card in the camera, but rather just that the camera has a memory card.
-In that case, explicitly creating an instance of a memory card in our test could add unnecessary noise.
-This is another place where we can leverage a trait.
+Creating a `MemoryCard` provides us with the flexibility to customize the `memory_cards` we supply to our camera record.
+However, we may find we often do not care about the `storage_capacity` of the memory card in the camera, but rather just that the camera _has_ a memory card.
+In these cases, explicitly creating a `MemoryCard` record in our test could add unnecessary noise and be more easily managed with a trait.

 We can create a trait on our `Camera` model that indicates this camera includes a `MemoryCard`.